vacp2p/rfc/content/docs/rfcs/70/README.md

 ---

 # Abstract
-This document specifies an Ethereum-based private messaging service.
+This specification outlines a private messaging service utilizing the Ethereum blockchain.
-This proposal is built upon this [model](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.
-This document also tackles the extension of a 1-to-1 communication protocol to a group messaging protocol.
-This document also contains the specification for an Ethereum-based authentication protocol.
+Rooted in the existing [model](https://rfc.vac.dev/spec/20/), this proposal addresses the deficiencies related to forward privacy and authentication inherent in the current framework.
+The specification is divided into 3 sections:

+- Private 1-to-1 communications protocol, based in Signal's double ratchet.
+- Private group messaging protocol, based in the MLS protocol.
+- Description of an Ethereun-based authentication protocol, based in SIWE.

-The document is still work in progress.
-Next steps will include a description of how to implement the different functions and algorithms in terms of the Noise framework.
+Please note that this document is a work in progress, with forthcoming sections detailing the implementation of various functions and algorithms within the framework of the Noise protocol.

 # One-to-one communication protocol